 A student with a disability refers to any student identified as disabled in accordance with the Individuals with Disabilities Education Act Revised and/or Section 504 of the Rehabilitation Act of 1973.
 A child is also protected under the regulations of IDEA and/or Section 504 when a public agency is deemed to have knowledge that a child is a child with a disability.
 This includes a parent expressing written concern to the Local Education Agency (LEA), a parent request for evaluation, and/or a member of the LEA expressing concerns about a pattern of behavior demonstrated by the child to supervisory personnel (§ 300.534(a)(b)(1-3)).
-If a student with a disability has an individualized Positive Behavior Intervention Plan (PBIP), then the PBIP supersedes the Student Code of Conduct and the student will be disciplined in accordance with the procedures delineated in his/her Positive Behavior Intervention Plan.
-If a disciplinary action constitutes a change of placement, a student protected under IDEA or Section 504 must have a Manifestation Determination Hearing.
+If a student with a disability has an individualized Positive Behavior Intervention Plan (PBIP), then the PBIP supersedes the Student Code of Conduct and the student will be disciplined in accordance consistent with the procedures delineated in his/her Positive Behavior Intervention Plan.
+If a disciplinary action constitutes will result in a change of placement, a student protected under IDEA or Section 504 must have a Manifestation Determination Hearing. a manifestation determination must be conducted.
+All disciplinary matters involving a student with a disability will be handled in accordance with the IDEA and/or Section 504, as applicable.
 Students protected under IDEA or Section 504 should not exceed 10 out-of-school suspension days within a school year (cumulative or consecutive).
-If a student protected under IDEA or Section 504 exceeds 10 days of out-of-school suspension the IEP or 504 team will determine the appropriate compensatory services to address the missed service and/or instructional time on an individualized basis.
+If a student protected under IDEA or Section 504 exceeds 10 days of out-of-school suspension the IEP or 504 team will determine_the appropriate compensatory services to address the missed service and/or instructional time on an individualized basis.